The Secret to Finding Balance in Unbalanced Times

 The Violent Foundations of Modern Society

 For instance, the arms or weapons industry relies on the continued threat of violence for its continued existence.
-In addition, the legal system and the governmental institutions of law-enforcement and military — which are designed to protect the citizenry from violence — nevertheless owe their very existence to the reality and threat of continued violence and conflict.
+In addition, the legal system and the governmental institutions of law enforcement and military — which are designed to protect the citizenry from violence — nevertheless owe their very existence to the reality and threat of continued violence and conflict.

 The Stresses of the “Real World”

-When we are left confused and bereft of any inner knowing by the distractions of the outside “real world” — by 3D reality — we are left at the mercy of the deceptive influences of the external world and the many forms in which they manifest themselves — media, advertising, religious dogma, extremism, cults, political movements, fashions, trends, styles, popular causes, etc. We are blown about by the whirlwinds of superficial circumstances, never able to connect with the center of our being.
+When we are left confused and bereft of any inner knowing by the distractions of the outside “real world,” we find ourselves at the mercy of deceptive influences and the many forms in which they manifest themselves — media, advertising, religious dogma, extremism, cults, political movements, fashions, trends, styles, popular causes, etc. We are blown about by a whirlwind of superficial circumstances, never able to connect with the center of our being.

 Reconnecting with Inner Intuitive Knowing